 The treatment choice for peritoneal cancer depends on the stage and type of cancer and the patient's overall health.
-For early-stage cancers, surgery may be sufficient to remove the cancerous tissue.
-A combination of surgery or therapy may be necessary for more advanced cancers.
+For early-stage cancers, surgery may be sufficient to remove the affected tissue.
+A combination of surgery or therapy may be necessary for more advanced cases.
 The oncologist will work with the patient to determine the best treatment course based on their circumstances.

 The most common treatment options for peritoneal cancer include the following:

 Surgery: It is often the first line of treatment for peritoneal cancer.
 Surgery aims to remove as much of the cancerous tissue as possible.
-Depending on the stage and extent of cancer, the surgeon may remove the ovaries, fallopian tubes, uterus, and other affected organs and any tumors on the peritoneum or other abdominal tissues.
+Depending on the stage and extent of the tumor, the surgeon may remove the ovaries, fallopian tubes, uterus, and other affected organs and any tumors he peritoneum or other abdominal tissues.

 Chemotherapy: Chemotherapy involves using drugs to kill cancer cells.
 These drugs are similar to treating ovarian cancer.
 Chemotherapy may be used before or after surgery to help shrink the tumors or to kill any remaining cancer cells.
 The therapy may be given orally or intravenously.